 10. Process Contracts Quickly

-Since Medicare’s Annual Enrollment period (AEP) is short, it’s important to that you can count on your FMO to review contracts for accuracy and process them fast so you’re ready to sell when you need to.
+Since Medicare’s Annual Enrollment period (AEP) is short, it’s important that you can count on your FMO to review contracts for accuracy and process them fast so you’re ready to sell when you need to.
 Most insurance carriers will only speak with the Top of Hierarchy FMOs about licensing, which means you may be waiting weeks on your upline for lead times and the agent onboarding process.

 Why Ritter?
 We have a full-time staff of highly experienced licensing representatives with quick turnaround year-round, especially in the contracting crunch before AEP.
 And because Ritter’s Top of Hierarchy, we work directly with major insurance carriers to escalate and resolve licensing issues so they aren’t drawn out.